- Email: James.Geocaris@lewisbrisbois.com

 - Fax: 714.850.1030

-James Geocaris is a partner in the Orange County office of Lewis Brisbois and a member of the Energy & Environment Practice.
+James Geocaris is a partner in the Orange County office of Lewis Brisbois and a member of the Environment, Land, & Natural Resources Law Practice.
 His extensive experience from over 35 years of environmental counseling and litigation covers most of the environmental issues of interest to both private and public sector clients today.

 Mr. Geocaris has practiced in state and federal courts and in formal and informal proceedings before the U.S. Environmental Protection Agency, U.S. Fish and Wildlife Service, California Water Boards, California Department of Toxic Substances Control, California Department of Fish and Wildlife, California Coastal Commission, California Air Resources Board, and the South Coast Air Quality Management District.
 He has counseled and litigated for clients on a variety of environmental, natural resource, and land use laws, including the federal and California superfund statutes, the federal Resource Conservation and Recovery Act (RCRA) and California hazardous waste control laws, California toxic tort doctrines such as nuisance, California’s Proposition 65, the federal and California Clean Air Acts, the federal Clean Water Act and related California stormwater control regulations, California’s Porter-Cologne Act, the federal and California Endangered Species Acts, California Planning Law, the National Environmental Policy Act, and the California Environmental Quality Act (“CEQA”).

 Mr. Geocaris has counseled and litigated for private sector and government clients in many matters involving the construction or operation of large infrastructure projects.
 These have included airport expansions, highways, power plants, a major proposed natural gas pipeline, chemical plants, solid waste and recycling facilities, and groundwater extraction systems.
 Mr. Geocaris has also counseled on environmental issues and risks for a variety of transactions, including the purchase, financing and leasing of commercial and industrial real estate.

 Mr. Geocaris’ environmental counseling and litigation experience includes: